 Why If you’re interested in a vision for the future of statement and transpromo printing, head for Hall 4 where the firm will be showcasing what it describes as "the transpromo evolution", from white paper into finished mailings complete with targeted marketing.
 There’s also a new paper wrapping technology that uses Sitma know-how to remove the need for separate envelopes.

 Must-see PhD 830 Plate

 Technology Thermal plate

 Why Presstek has been busy in the plate department and is releasing a chemistry–free CTP plate for web waterless printing alongside this product, but we felt the PHD 830 just edged into the lead to become a highlight due to its impressive environmental performance.
-The plate promises to eliminate the time-consuming steps, variables, and costs that are associated with production of other waterless plates and requires, says Presstek, only a simple cleaning with water prior to mounting the plates on press once the plate has been imaged.
+The plate promises to eliminate the time-consuming steps, variables, and costs that are associated with production of other waterless plates and we recommend requires, says Presstek, only a simple cleaning with water prior to mounting the plates on press once the plate has been imaged.
 The negative working, ablation-free plate supports run lengths of 250,000 without baking and runs of 1m-plus with an optional post-bake, says Presstek.
 The firm claims it also has a high resistance to pressroom chemicals and on-press abrasion and requires less chemistry and less power, with a wider pre-heat latitude than competitive plate products.